nelsonjchen/op-replay-clipper/README.md

 # Openpilot Replay Clipper

 Capture short 30 second route clips with the Openpilot UI included, and the route, seconds marker branded into it.
+No openpilot development environment setup required.
+Just Docker-Compose and some computing resources.

 https://user-images.githubusercontent.com/5363/188810452-47a479c4-fa9a-4037-9592-c6a47f2e1bb1.mp4